Easy Watering: 6 Plant Waterer Products We Love

 As a more complex setup, a drip irrigation system supplies a slow flow of water via an emitter attached to tubes.
 Plants must be close enough to the device for the tubes to reach.
-Built-in timers can be adjusted for plants that enjoy a dry spell.
-Try the Proven Winners WaterWise Drip Irrigation System and water up to 10 potted plants with only one faucet.
+On some models, built-in timers can be adjusted for plants that enjoy a dry spell.
+Try the Rain Bird Landscape & Garden Drip Watering Kit.

 VIA GARDENER'S SUPPLY

-For a plant waterer that you can easily store out of sight when not in use, try a hose that attaches right to your any sink faucet like this one from Gardener’s Supply.
-The 24-inch wand makes watering a whole slew of houseplants or seedlings at a time a breeze.
+For a plant waterer that you can easily store out of sight when not in use, try a hose that attaches right to your sink faucet like this one from Gardener’s Supply.
+The 24-inch wand makes watering indoor plants or seedlings a breeze.